madeintandem/fig_rails_demo/README.md

 #Fig + Docker for rails dev

 The goal here is to demonstrate a docker environment for a Rails app for development use.
-This means we will only be running our dependant services on docker and not the app.
+This means we will only be running our dependent services on docker and not the app.
 A docker file for the application can easily be added and linked into this fig configuration but consensus is that running rails s locally is easier for debugging.

 What we do desire is a way to facilitate working on multiple projects locally which depend on multiple versions of various services.
 So let's get started.